yoinc-development/CounterStrikeBot/README.md

 ## F.A.Q.

-### Why do I need to run the bot myself?
-Is there not a public version already running for me to invite to my own server?
+### Can I run the bot myself?
+Do I have to invite the public instance of the bot to my server??
-Short answer: there is a public version of the bot, but its wow, map and teams features are tailored to a specific server.

-Long answer: allowing access to these properties allows for flexibility in the usage of the bot on individual servers.
-Some Discord server owners struggle with permissions for individual text channels (bot dedicated channels).
-It can be quite a hassle to have synced permissions across a category containing a different variety of text / voice channels.
-Setting a dedicated id for both text and voice channel allows the user to set limits within the bot without it relying on permissions of the server.
-The public version of this bot is currently limited by these dedicated channels for the wow, map and teams features and therefore can not be invited to other servers - the same can not be said for the stats or compare features.
-These would work regardless of restrictions.
+You can invite the bot to your server or run it yourself by changing the properties in config.properties and following the tutorial above the F.A.Q. section.

 ### Why doesn't ``/map`` work?
 SourceMod is not compatible with Counter Strike 2.